 Add images to your post.
 Craigslist recommends using all image space available to maximize your ad’s engagement with users.

 Preview your ad, confirm your ad via email, and voila!
 You’re done!

-To make your ad stand out amongst all the other Craigslist fish in the sea and maximize your lead generation potential, check out these five quick tips!
+To make your ad stand out amongst all the other Craigslist fish in the sea and maximize your lead generation potential, check out these five best practices:

 Craigslist lets you include up to four pictures with your ad, and we recommend using all four pictures.
 Many searchers filter out ads that don’t include photos, and including images helps you stand out from the text-heavy ads.
 For the most part, Craigslist is black and white, so ads with images really pop compared to the rest of the site.
 If you don’t have a lot of images of your facility, at least upload an image of your business logo and the street view of your facility.
 Use large file size (at least 600 x 450 pixels), well-lit images from a smartphone or DSLR camera, and you’ll be set!

 Craigslist uses HTML formatting in all their ads and posts.
 Make sure your ad looks great and stands out by bolding and centering titles, listing your top amenities, linking back to your website, and including high quality pictures.
 You don’t have to know HTML to format your ad content - check out this HTML cheat sheet to make it easy.
 Don’t forget to include your business name, address, and phone number, as well as your available unit sizes, prices, hours, and current promotions.

 With every online classifieds site comes a plethora of rules.
 Craigslist routinely scans their website to look for spam, inappropriate content, and duplicate posts.
 Make sure you’re following their advertising rules to avoid getting ghosted or flagged as spam.